0237h/code4rena-scraper/README.md

 - [x] Get linked audits issues tags and add the data to the csv (helps flag invalid, duplicate and accepted submissions)
 - [x] Use data analysis modules or external programs to actually do something with the data
-- [X] For each contest, scrape the prize pool and results from the Code4rena contest page ([example](https://code4rena.com/contests/2021-02-slingshot-finance-contest)) and make a [ridgeline plot](https://altair-viz.github.io/gallery/ridgeline_plot.html) showing the distribution of rewards for each prize pool amount (with layered distribution for same pool amount) or simpler [boxplots](https://altair-viz.github.io/gallery/boxplot.html)
+- [x] For each contest, scrape the prize pool and results from the Code4rena contest page ([example](https://code4rena.com/contests/2021-02-slingshot-finance-contest)) and make a [ridgeline plot](https://altair-viz.github.io/gallery/ridgeline_plot.html) showing the distribution of rewards for each prize pool amount (with layered distribution for same pool amount) or simpler [boxplots](https://altair-viz.github.io/gallery/boxplot.html)
 - [x] Rework Github scraping for returning DataFrame for consistency
 - [x] ~~Try to make [ridgeline](https://altair-viz.github.io/gallery/ridgeline_plot.html) work (it looks so sick!)~~ *not best for this kind of data actually*
-- [ ] Rework scraping of issue labels to identify first labels (meaning original submission severity level) and last labels or maybe track entire history of labels in chronological order
+- [x] ~~Rework scraping of issue labels to identify first labels (meaning original submission severity level) and last labels or maybe track entire history of labels in chronological order~~ *done through parsing with pandas*
-- [ ] Valid / invalid reports charts by contest sorted by start date (bars again ?)
+- [x] ~~Valid / invalid reports charts by contest sorted by start date (bars again ?)~~ *done and more in warden_stats*
 - [ ] Connect to Polygon/Ethereum blockchain to show the balances of the addresses listed
 - [ ] Add command line argument parsing
-- [ ] Make CSV files update rather than recreate all data ?
+- [ ] Make CSV files auto-update through workflow when changes happens on the Code4rena repo
 - [x] ~~Some more data mining from on-chain data maybe (GraphQL API would be best)~~ *won't do, no time*